chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 Looking at what NuGet packages are used - whether their latest version support `.NET Core` is one indicator.
 Also, while trying to actually port you'll get to know if that porting will work or not.

-#### [4] <u>General steps for porting a project to .NET Core</u>
+#### [5] <u>General steps for porting a project to .NET Core</u>

 1. The `*.csproj` has changed a lot.
 So, better create a new project with required framework and version.
 Then add the code to it.
 2. Since the project file does not list the reference `C#` files, just copying them over to the new project folder automatically includes them in the project.
 3. Now try to build it.
 Obviously it'll fail as it does not have the other project & NuGet references.
 Add them.
 4. Add the required project references.
 Make sure they already are .NET Core projects, else the port will not work.
 5. Add the required NuGet packages.
-Make sure the NuGet package targets `.NET Core`/`.NET Standard`.
+Make sure the NuGet package targets `.NET Core` or `.NET Standard`.
 Sometimes you might have to add multiple packages what used to be part of a single package.
     1. Else look for alternative packages which can do the same job.
     2. Many 3rd party packages have unofficial .NET Core port, which works fine.
     3. Sometimes you need to select the "include pre-release" options in NuGet package manager to get latest version that works.
 Make sure the pre-release is stable.